codeplaysoftware/standards-proposals/tied-buffer/sycl-2.2/buffer-tags.md

 This proposal aims to define an interface for specialising the construction of the buffer class whilst still allowing buffers of different types to be stored in a generic container, via the use of buffer tags.
 Each tag represent a different property of a buffer.
-By defining properties for buffers and enabling expressing them independently from the buffer API we simplify the SYCL specification and we enable future capabilities to be added seamlessly.
+By defining properties for buffers and allowing them to be expressed independently from the buffer API we simplify the SYCL specification and we enable future capabilities to be added seamlessly.